 University and scientific cooperation

-French research is relatively well represented in Kenya with three institutes operating in East and Southern Africa.
-These are the Institute for Research and Development (IRD), the French Research Institute in Africa (IFRA), and the Center of International Cooperation in Agronomic Research for Development (CIRAD).
+French research is well represented in Kenya with three institutes operating in East and Southern Africa.
+These are the Institute for Research and Development (IRD), the French Institute for Research in Africa (IFRA), and the French Agricultural Research Centre for International Development (CIRAD).

 The research programmes carried out in Kenya by French researchers are undertaken in collaboration with Kenyan scientists.
 Quite a lot of research programmes involve other European or African partners.
 Funding is mainly done by research bodies themselves, the French Ministry of Foreign and European Affairs, the National Research Agency (ANR, France) and by the European Union.

-IRD scientific collaboration is mainly established with the National Museums of Kenya (NMK) and Kenyan universities (University of Nairobi, Kenyatta University, Jomo Kenyatta University, the Catholic University of Eastern Africa).
+(http://en.kenya.ird.fr/ird-sites-de-representation/kenya) scientific collaboration is mainly established with the National Museums of Kenya (NMK) and Kenyan universities (University of Nairobi, Kenyatta University, Jomo Kenyatta University, The Catholic University of Eastern Africa).
 Kenya Wildlife Service (KWS) is also involved in some programmes.
 Significant links exist with two international centres based in Nairobi: the International Centre of Insect Physiology and Ecology (ICIPE) and World Agroforestry Center (ICRAF).

 The French Embassy policy is to maintain a coherent and concerted cooperation between the three research institutes.
-An agreement was signed in June 2009 with the Ministry of Higher Education, Science and Technology (MOHEST) to highlight this policy.
+An agreement signed in June 2009 and prolonged in 2015 with the Ministry of Higher Education, Science and Technology (MOHEST) highlight this policy.

-Meetings are held twice a year, with French Research Institutes and the French Agency for Development (AFD) to share experience and work on possible joint action projects.
+Meetings are held regulary with French Research Institutes and the French Agency for Development (AFD) to share experience and work on possible joint action projects.

-Scholarships are mainly awarded to the Kenyan members of staff in national universities and research institutes with a view to strengthen institutional capacities.
-Some scholarships have been awarded to those working in the private sector or in the public service sector.
+Scholarships are mainly to Master and PhD student’s with excellent academic field.
+They can also been awarded to the Kenyan members of staff in national universities and research institutes with a view to strengthen institutional capacities (Staff Exchange Program).

 The programme funds PhD student’s upkeep in labs in France (three months per year on a three or four year period).
-Currently, twenty-two scholarship holders are pursuing their studies in France whereas seven others are waiting to enrol.
+Currently, twenty-two scholarship holders are pursuing their studies in France.

 Download call for application form guidelines here